fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

     "notes_pkey" PRIMARY KEY, btree (id)
 ```

-The column <i>id</i> thus has a default value, which is obtained by calling the postgres internal function <i>nextval</i>.
+Therefore the column <i>id</i> has a default value, which is obtained by calling the internal function of Postgres <i>nextval</i>.

-Add some content to the table:
+Let's add little content to the table:

 ```sql
 insert into notes (content, important) values ('Relational databases rule the world', true);
 insert into notes (content, important) values ('MongoDB is webscale', false);
 ```

-And let's see what the generated content looks like:
+And let's see what the created content looks like:

 ```sql
 username=> select * from notes;